 I joined the team at Hove Juniors in April 2015 ready for a new and exciting challenge.
 Before this I worked extensively in and around primary schools in London and the South East, and was most recently a Deputy Head in an ‘Outstanding’ Lewisham school for 8 years.
 During my career I have taught across both Key Stages, led various initiatives to promote the Arts, mathematics and learning to learn, as well as mentoring NQTs and new leaders.
 I am incredibly committed and passionate about teaching.
 I believe children should be at the heart of education, have a right to quality first teaching in order to reach their potential and become life-long learners.
-I’m delighted to be a part of the wonderful community here at Hove Junior School and look forward to the new and exciting challenges that lie ahead.
-Please do not hesitate to say hello!

 I have worked as Year 3 Leader at Hove Juniors since September 2016.
 Prior to this I worked in upper KS2 both in Years 5 and 6 in East Sussex.
 I was initially attracted to Hove Junior School because of its determination to put children at the heart of all it does and ensure their learning opportunities are as exciting, inclusive and creative as possible.
 I am thrilled to take on the role of Curriculum Co-ordinator this year as it will allow me to develop this aim further, using pupil voice to drive child lead learning opportunities.
 Growing up in Berkshire and East Sussex, it was after studying both law and psychology that I volunteered as part of a reading project in local primary schools and found my passion for working in education.
 Year 3 is a wonderful year group to work with and we are very proud of how well the children transition from the infants and grow over their time with us.